JamieDavis2016/My-100-Days-Of-Code/log.md

 # This is my log of the next 100 days of code to help me become better at mainly web development
 # I should also consult to my calendar to ensure that I have subjects setup for what I want to learn and plan ahead.

+### Day 29: 05 Feburary, 2019

+**Today's progress**: Time spent: 1hr

+Finished the algorithms and started the OOP part of JS I struggled with chunky monkey in creating a multi dimensional array like this Ended up using the basic solution and regret doing so!

+**Link To work:** [FreeCodeCamp] (https://www.freecodecamp.org)

+##Tweet Message:
+Day29:
+Time Spent:1hr
+Thoughts: It took me ages to understand chunky monkey and in the end failed to actually do it (I couldn't grasp creating the multi dimensional array), I've now started the object oriented programming part! #100daysofcode #FreeCodeCamp

 ### Day 28: 04 Feburary, 2019

 **Today's progress**: Time spent: 1hr